How can one know Christ’s divine essence?

-1. How can one know the divine essence of Christ?
+1. How can one know Christ’s divine essence?

-“said to him, I am the way, , and the life” “The words that I speak to you I speak not of myself: but the Father that dwells in me, he does the works.
-Believe me that I am in the Father, and the Father in me: or else believe me for the very works’ sake” (Jhn 14:6, 10-11).
+“Jesus said to him, I am the way, the truth, and the life….”
+“The words that I speak to you I speak not of Myself: but the Father that dwells in Me, He does the works.
+Believe Me that I am in the Father, and the Father in Me: or else believe Me for the very works’ sake” (Jhn 14:6, 10–11).

 Relevant Words of God:

-Knowing God must be done through reading God’s word and understanding God’s word.
-Some people say: “I haven’t seen God incarnate, so how can I know God?”
-God’s word is actually an expression of God’s disposition.
-From God’s word you can see God’s love for mankind, Hisof mankind, and the way He saves them … because God’s word is expressed by God as opposed to God using man to write it out.
-It is personally expressed by God.
-It is God Himself expressing His own words and His inner voice.
-Why do we call them heartfelt words?
-Because they are issued from deep down, expressing His disposition, His will, His thoughts, His love for mankind, His salvation of mankind, and His expectations of mankind.
-Among God’s words are severe words, gentle and soft words, some considerate words, and there are some revelatory words that are inhumane.
-If you look only at the revelatory words, you feel that God is quite stern.
-If you look at only the gentle and soft side, God appears to not have much authority.
-You must therefore not understand out of context in this.
-You must look at it from every angle.
-Sometimes God speaks from a gentle and compassionate perspective, and people see God’s love for mankind; sometimes He speaks from a strict perspective, and people see God’s unoffendable disposition.
-Man is deplorably filthy and is not worthy of seeing God’s face, and is not worthy of coming before God.
-People’s coming before God now is purely out of God’s grace.
-God’s wisdom can be seen from the way God works and the meaning of His work.
-Even if people don’t come into contact with God, they will still be able to see these things in God’s word.
-When someone who has true understanding comes in contact with Christ, his understanding can match Him, but when someone who has only theoretical understanding comes in contact with God, it cannot match Him.
-This aspect of truth is the deepest profound mystery, difficult to fathom.
-Summarize the words that God says about the mystery of the incarnation, look at them from various angles, then discuss these things among yourselves.
-You may , and do a lot of pondering and discussion of these things.
-Perhaps the enlightens you and lets you understand them.
-This is because you have no chance to come in contact with God, and you must rely on experience in this way to feel your way in a little bit at a time, to achieve true understanding of God.
+Knowing God must be done through reading and understanding God’s word.
+Some say: “I haven’t seen God incarnate, so how could I know God?”
+In fact, God’s word is an expression of God’s disposition.
+From God’s word you can see God’s love andfor mankind, and His method for saving them….
+This is because God’s word is expressed by as opposed to using man to write it out.
+It is personally expressed by God—He is expressing His own words and His inner voice.
+Why do we say that they are heartfelt words?
+Because they are issued from deep down, expressing His disposition, His will, His thoughts, His love for mankind, His salvation of mankind, and His expectations of mankind….
+Among God’s words are harsh words, gentle and considerate words, and there are some revelatory words that are not in line with human wishes.
+If you look only at the revelatory words, you will feel that God is quite stern.
+If you look only at the gentle words, it appears that God does not have much authority.
+Therefore, you must not take this out of context, but look at it from every angle.
+Sometimes God speaks from a gentle and compassionate perspective, and people see God’s love for mankind; sometimes He speaks from a strict perspective, and people see God’s disposition that will tolerate no offense.
+Man is deplorably filthy and is not worthy of seeing God’s face or of coming before God.
+That people can now come before God is purely God’s grace.
+God’s wisdom can be seen from the way He works and the meaning of His work.
+People can still see these things in God’s word even without directly contacting Him.
+When someone who has true understanding of God comes into contact with Christ, he’ll be able to match this up to his existing understanding of God, but when someone who has only theoretical understanding encounters God, he cannot see the correlation.
+The truth of the incarnation is the most profound mystery; it is difficult to fathom.
+Summarize God’s words on the mystery of the incarnation, look at them from all angles, then pray together, ponder, and fellowship on this aspect of truth more.
+Then, will enlighten you and give you understanding.
+Since man has no chance to come in contact with God, he must rely on this kind of experience to feel his way through and enter in a little bit at a time in order to achieve true understanding of God.

 from “All Is Achieved by the Word of God” in The Word Appears in the Flesh